Apr 30, 2021

-To understand tiling costs, it’s crucial to compare prices between different tile types.
-Below, we have outlined the costs to give you an idea of the average expenses you can incur when tiling your house.
+To understand the costs, it’s crucial to compare prices between different tile types.
+Below, we have outlined the costs to give you an idea of the average expenses you can incur when adding new tiles to your house.

 In general, the materials and installation of tiles per square foot cost about $15 to $35.
 For a backsplash, the average cost is $1,500 while for a countertop, it averages at around $3,500.
 The above prices include $10 to $15 per square foot for the tiles and $5 to $15 per square foot for professional labour.

 Most property owners spend about $885 to $2,844, with an average of $1,823 on installing ceramic or porcelain tiles.
 Generally, tile projects cost between $13.50 to $83 per square foot.

 Do take note that the above costs are only the average.
 In reality, it may cost much more or less depending on the contractor.
 Another thing to note is that these costs don’t include labour, so you will need to factor that in when drawing up your budget.